mmlynarik/data-lovers/docs/python.md

 Automated testing tools (e.g. execute tests when you make a commit to the git repository) are part of the CI/CD tools.
 CI/CD = continuous integration/continuous deployment (run tests, compile and publish applications, deploy applications)

-# Package to get public holidays

-There are two main python libraries for this purpose: **holidays** and **workalendar**.
-Based on a quick below comparison I would advise to use the `holidays` library as it is more robust and scalable mostly thanks to its clear dictionary structure.

-[holidays][9] pros:
-- the holidays names are in local languages
-- the data are structured as a dictionary with dates as key-value pairs; you can group multiple years as dict within dict
-- takes multiple date formats as an input
-- active GitHub community
-- it is easy to group multiple countries into a single dictionary
-- easy to add custom holidays by appending to the dictionary
-- possibility to distinguish based on provinces and states within states (e.g. all U.S. states)
-- multiple ways to call a country: Czechia, CZE, CZ all works

-[holidays][9] cons:
-- the holidays names are in local languages
-- you need to call the year before the data are available

-[workalendar][10] pros:
-- holidays names are all in English
-- active GitHub community

-[workalendar][10] cons:
-- the data are stored in an object with U.S. mapped names as keys; e.g. boxing_day is 2020-12-25 and lists for each year; you need to call each year separately
-- takes a single date format as an input
-- holidays names are all in English
-- the spelling of the library name
-- you need to call the year before the data are available
-- a list of unnecessary booleans is imported e.g. include_easter_sunday -> same for all other holidays
-- a single way to call a country: CzechRepublic

 # Linter

 Linter is a tool that analyzes source code to flag programming errors, bugs, stylistic errors and suspicious constructs.